Running Integration Tests Locally

 export MSSQL_SA_PASSWORD=<Password for user "sa">

-Setup the Spanner emulator
+Setup Spanner Omni

 export SPANNER_EMULATOR_HOST=localhost:9010